Scape (botany): Etymology and usages

 The word scape (Latin scapus, from Greek σκᾶπος), as used in botany, is fairly vague and arbitrary; various sources provide divergent definitions.
 Some older usages simply amount to a stem or stalk in general, but modern formal usage tends to favour the likes of "A long flower stalk rising directly from the root or rhizome", or "a long, naked, or nearly naked, peduncle, rising direct from the base of a plant, whether 1- or many-fid."
 Other authorities refer to the scape rising directly from the ground, without morphological analysis.
 For example: "A leafless floral axis or peduncle arising from the ground, as in Cyclamen".

 Practical definition

-The modern trend is towards usefully distinguishing the definition of "scape" from those of related, but more general, terms such as Peduncle (botany) and inflorescence.
+The modern trend is towards usefully distinguishing the definition of "scape" from those of related, but more general, terms such as peduncle and inflorescence.
 It now is rarely used for such objects as stems or inflorescences in general.
 However, it is not easy to find coherent and fully general definitions.
 Typical examples from authoritative online sources include the following: "a peduncle arising at or beneath the surface of the ground in an acaulescent plant... broadly: a flower stalk...", "a leafless stalk in plants that arises from a rosette of leaves and bears one or more flowers..." and several more very similar.

 All those definitions are descriptive, but morphologically vacuous.
 In contrast, a professional botanical publication puts the matter plainly in a key to Eriogonum: "Scapes (the first internode)...
 Botanically, any such structure is practically of necessity an internode".